 For example, nearly all the muscles of the back contribute to the deadlift, yet many of them are only trained isometrically, and the eccentric is typically uncontrolled.
 Thus, the amount of actual training stimulus on muscles like the lats and scapular retractors is questionable, and it has long been proposed by powerlifters that both deadlifting skill and “back building accessory work” needs to be performed.

 However, there hasn’t been much research done in the area of accessory exercises, so we can’t say that it has been fully supported by science.
 It’s likely that it hasn’t been fully investigated because adjusting accessory work (like adding isolation exercises for hypertrophy of small muscles) will take long timeframes before it translates to measurable changes in the heavy weights used on the main lifts, which makes for prohibitive study designs.
 It’s important to note however that this doesn’t mean that it doesn’t work.

-There are many different options that can be used as accessory lifts.
-We’ve listed some of the regulars in a table below.
+Many different options can be used as accessory lifts.
+We’ve listed some of the regulars in the table below.